jfcarter2358/calligraphy/docs/source/usage.rst

 Explaining Scripts
 ------------------

-Caligraphy has the ability to output an annotated version of the source it was provided in order to show which part of the script it understands to be Python and which part is Bash.
+Calligraphy has the ability to output an annotated version of the source it was provided in order to show which part of the script it understands to be Python and which part is Bash.
 You can view this output by adding the ``-e`` or ``--explain`` flag to your command.
 For example,

 .. code-block:: console

-    cat << EOF | caligraphy -e -
+    cat << EOF | calligraphy -e -
     env.MESSAGE = 'Hello world!'
     echo "\${MESSAGE}"
     EOF